Aliases for PCDHAC1 Gene

 GeneCards Summary for PCDHAC1 Gene

 PCDHAC1 (Protocadherin Alpha Subfamily C, 1) is a Protein Coding gene.
-GO annotations related to this gene include calcium ion binding.
+Diseases associated with PCDHAC1 include Protocadherin-Alpha Gene Cluster and Spherocytosis, Type 5.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding.
 An important paralog of this gene is PCDHAC2.

 UniProtKB/Swiss-Prot for PCDHAC1 Gene